signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 If you want the queue to be persisted on disk across collector restarts, set `splunkPlatform.sendingQueue.persistentQueue.enabled` to enable support for logs, metrics and traces.

 By default, data is persisted in `/var/addon/splunk/persist` directory.
 Override this behaviour by setting `splunkPlatform.sendingQueue.persistentQueue.storagePath` option.

 Check [Data Persistence in the OpenTelemetry Collector ](https://community.splunk.com/t5/Community-Blog/Data-Persistence-in-the-OpenTelemetry-Collector/ba-p/624583) for detailed explantion.

-Note: Data Persistence is effective only if `agent.securityContext.runAsUser` and `agent.securityContext.runAsGroup` are set to non-zero values.
+Note: Data Persistence is only applicable for agent daemonset and is effective only if `agent.securityContext.runAsUser` and `agent.securityContext.runAsGroup` are set to non-zero values.

 Use following in values.yaml to disable data persistense for logs or metrics or traces: